 Well, that’s true, if that print is only 2 inches wide.
 But the greater truth is that an image’s PPI – pixels per inch – value is irrelevant in relation to its resolution.

-Don’t worry about it; PPI doesn’t matter.
+Don’t worry about it; Pixels per inch don’t matter.

 PPI and DPI are NOT interchangeable terms.
+So … stop doing that.

 Pixels per inch (PPI) is an arbitrary value that defines for the printer the dimensions that should be considered 100% scale for an image.
 PPI dictates print dimensions only, not print quality.